logical/webtronix/README.md

 The schematic is the language of electronics.
 Webtronics exists to simplify posting of schematics and improve discussion of electronic circuits.The output is SVG so it will open in most browsers.
 It uses Emscripten compiled Gnucap to do simulation.

-Webtronix is not meant to replace professinal tools, it is meant to complement them.
-I feel that free tools are a neccesity and open source and standardization have a great advantage.
+Webtronix is not meant to replace professional tools, it is meant to complement them.
+I feel that free tools are a necessity and open source and standardization have a great advantage.

 1.To create schematics that can easily be shared for discussion and improvements.